-0, On behalf of Chair: Maria Battle Date: 9 June 2022 Chief Executive: Professor Phil Kloer on behalf of Steve Moore Date: 9 June 2022 Executive Director of Finance: Huw Thomas Date: 9 June 2022
+On behalf of Chair: Maria Battle Date: 9 June 2022 Chief Executive: Steve Moore Date: 9 June 2022 Executive Director of Finance: Huw Thomas Date: 9 June 2022

 Governance Statement

 Scope of responsibility

 The Board is accountable for Governance, Risk Management and Internal Control.
 As Chief Executive of the Board, I have responsibility for maintaining appropriate governance structures and procedures as well as a sound system of internal control that supports the achievement of the organisation's policies, aims and objectives, whilst safeguarding the public funds and the organisation's assets for which I am personally responsible.
 These are carried out in accordance with the responsibilities assigned by the Accountable Officer of NHS Wales.